hack-different/apple-knowledge/PNG.md

 Ever since the first iPhoneOS,
 PNG images included in the operating system (such as application icons) have a custom chunk called `CgBI`.
-These images are not supported by standard PNG viewers;
+These images are not supported by standard PNG viewers since the `CgBI` chunk is marked "critical".
-the `CgBI` chunk is marked "critical", so standard decoders reject the whole file.
+Standard decoders reject the whole file.
-In theory the purpose is optimizing the image decoding on the slow CPUs of early iPhones.
+In theory, the purpose is to optimize the image decoding on the slow CPUs of early iPhones.
 For example, red and blue channels are flipped (BGR instead of RGB) to match the iPhone framebuffer format.

 There is some public information about this format:

 * [Apple's patent](https://patents.google.com/patent/US20080177769A1/en)
 * [The iPhone Wiki](https://www.theiphonewiki.com/wiki/PNG_Images)
 * [iPhone dev wiki](https://iphonedev.wiki/index.php/CgBI_file_format)